Gemma Collins

 Gemma Clair Collins (born 31 January 1981) is an English media personality and businesswoman.
-She came to prominence for her appearances on the ITVBe reality series The Only Way Is Essex (2011–2019).
-Collins went on to appear on various reality television shows, including I'm a Celebrity...Get Me Out of Here!
-(2014), Celebrity Big Brother (2016), Celebs Go Dating (2018), and Dancing on Ice (2019).
-In 2018, she began starring in her own reality franchise, Gemma Collins: Diva, and the following year, she began hosting a podcast on BBC Sounds.
+She rose to prominence whilst appearing on the ITV reality series The Only Way Is Essex (2011–2019) and went on to appear on various other reality television shows, including I'm a Celebrity...Get Me Out of Here!
+(2014), Celebrity Big Brother (2016), Celebs Go Dating (2018) and Dancing on Ice (2019).
+Known for her diva persona and alter-ego "the GC", she became the subject of several internet memes and is considered a prominent figure within the British hun subculture.